kswope/book-learnin/README.md

 #### Exeptions

+>
 When an exception is raised, Ruby places a reference to the Exception object in the global variable $!.

 Exceptions may be handled in the following ways:

-* Within the scope of a begin/end block
+* Within the scope of a begin/end block:

         begin
           ..